Goodlinux/zipsme/README.md

 2021-03-01
-Evolution and migration to PHP 8 available also with nginx
+Evolution and migration to PHP 8 and Mysqli extention available also with nginx

-Running in dowker with alpine 3.13 nginx server and php8 packages to load are : apk -U add php8 php8-fpm  php8-mysqli nginx git tzdata php8-zlib php8-gd php8-opcache php8-curl curl nano
+Running it in docker with alpine 3.13 nginx server and php8 packages to load are : apk -U add php8 php8-fpm php8-mysqli nginx git tzdata php8-zlib php8-gd php8-opcache php8-curl curl nano
-in dev.

-Docker packages needed for it :
+In Docker,
+Copy nginx.conf in the /etc/nginx/conf.d/default.conf
+cp /var/wwww/zipsme/nginx.conf /etc/nginx/conf.d/default.conf

+in Dockerfie, you can parameter things to be able to connect to your MysqlSgbd (personaly I use Mariadb)
+    DB_USER=Data Base Username
+    DB_PASSWORD=Data Base Password
+	  DB_NAME=Name Of Base
+	  DB_SERVER=Url of the Database server ex : 192.168.110.55:3306 or localhost:3306
+	  SITE_NAME=Name of you website
+	  SITE_URL=Url to access to your Site ex : http://go/ or https://My.Personal.Dns/
+    ZIPSME_ADMIN_USER=Name of the user to administrate your zipsme site ZIPSME_ADMIN_PASSWORD=Password to administrate your zipsme site
+    TZ=Europe/Paris

 --------------------------------------------------------------------------------------------------